chrisclamlam/ParkingBuddy/readme.md

 4. Search/Point-in-a-polygon Database func and Server endpoint
 5. Token middleware handling
 6. Connection multithreading with ConnnectionCachePool or something like that
+7. Add ServletContextListener to startup global AppDatabase and Util instances